xpirit-training/demo-features-issueops/README.md

 #### Update Repo Request Issue Template: [update-repo-request-template.yml](.github/workflows/update-repo-request-template.yml)

-Workflow that is triggered by any changes to the workflow file `.github/workflows/update-repo-request-template.yml` òr the `./org` or `./templates/languages` directories.
+Workflow that is triggered by any changes to the workflow file `.github/workflows/update-repo-request-template.yml` or the `./org` or `./templates/languages` directories.
 The workflow reads the contents from the folder expecting the following structure:

 ```
 .